Master of Science in Robotics

 - Machine learning

-Upon graduating with your robotics degree, you’ll be prepared for engineering or management jobs in the growing field of robotics, or to progress into a doctoral degree in robotics or related multidisciplinary areas across Computer Science and Mechanical and Electrical Engineering.
+You can also pursue an MS thesis, MS project, option or coursework only option.
+Upon graduating with your robotics degree, you’ll be prepared for engineering or management jobs in the growing field of robotics, or to progress into a doctoral degree in robotics or related multidisciplinary areas across computer science, mechanical engineering, and electrical and computer engineering.

 [Listed by concentration]